scriptbuzz/aws-dms-postgres-onprem-to-rds-v1/README.md

 ```bash
 sudo systemctl restart postgresql.service
 ```
+Now it's time to provision the target RDS database that we wish to migrate to.

-***Provision The Target RDS Postgres 12 Database*** Follow the RDS database creation wizard.
+***Provision The Target RDS Postgres 12 Database***

+Follow the RDS database creation wizard.
 I have chosen the settings for convenince and to keep the guide short.
 In your AWS environment, your settings may vary according to your security, performance, and cost optimixation requirements.

 * Login to AWS Management Console and proceeds to the RDS Dashboard.
 * Select Postgres
 * Select Template: Dev/Test